AgoraLab/agora-chat-uikit/flutter/core-functionality/chat-messages.md

-UIKit provides `EaseChatActivity` and `EaseChatFragment` to facilitate quick integration and customization of chat pages.
-This page describes the following features:
+`MessagesView` is the main component provided by UIKit to display messages between users.
+It can be used directly or through routing.

+Currently, the following features are available on the message page:

 - Send and receive messages, including text, emoticons, pictures, voice, video, files, and business card messages.
 - Copy, quote, recall, delete, edit, resend, and review messages.